vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 as in the requirement specification of the preliminary project.

 Chapter 5 (Quality requirements) specifies what requirements the game has other than the functional requirements.
-These could for example be requirements relating to response time or usability.kattavuus
+These could for example be requirements relating to response time or usability.

 A requirements specification document can be evaluated with the following questions: